A Complete Guide To Assistive Devices For Hand Tremors

 • Limitations:

-They may cause wrist strain, primarily if used over long periods, and are less effective for severe tremors.
+They may cause wrist strain, mainly when used for long periods, and are less effective for severe tremors.

 • Considerations: